sigstore/sigstore-website/content/en/rekor/installation.md

 Releases are available for the server, `rekor-server` and the CLI tool `rekor-cli`.

-See [release-verify](release-verify.md) for details of to verify Rekor release binaries.
+See [Verify a release](verify-release.md) for details of to verify Rekor release binaries.